Woman claims Tacoma cops made her beat grandson with belt

 TACOMA — Two Tacoma police officers are accused of watching a 54-year-old woman hit her 9-year-old grandson with a belt after telling her to beat him.

-The News Tribune reported Friday that the officers face a criminal investigation into possible child abuse by the Washington State Patrol.
+The News Tribune reported Friday that the officers face a criminal investigation into possible child abuse. the Washington State Patrol will conduct that investigation.

-The woman says the officers told her on June 5 that she needed to beat they boy.
+The woman says the officers told her on June 5 that she needed to beat the boy.
 She says they “made” her do it.

-One of the officer’s original police report had no mention to the incident.
+One of the officers’ original police report had no mention to the incident.
 But a detective requested a more in-depth report, which included detail and called the incident “lawful discipline.”

 Most Read Stories